 Early History of the Burkill family

-Another 265 words (19 lines of text) are included under the topic Early Burkill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burkill research.
+Another 81 words (6 lines of text) covering the years 1778, 1784 and 1805 are included under the topic Early Burkill History in all our PDF Extended History products and printed products wherever possible.

 Burkill Spelling Variations